 Qaadirah Abdur-Rahim (CEO of the Future Foundation) talked about the journey Future Foundation has been on as they are working to ensure their students keep up a 100% high school graduation rate.
 They are using the knowledge gleaned from their data to scale up, be innovative, and ultimately disrupt poverty.

-Finally, while as a community we have our work cut out for us (going from worst to first in economic mobility), let us heed Jay Bailey’s exhortation (as first spoken by Nelson Anderson):
+Finally, while as a community we have our work cut out for us (going from worst to first in economic mobility), let us heed Jay Bailey’s appeal (as first spoken by Nelson Anderson):

 Let us continue to plant seeds that will grow trees whose shade we may never sit under.